Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Totally split CM abelian varieties and -module structure

-According to \cite[Proposition~2.1]{Sil} all CM elliptic curves over $\CC$ admit a model over $\overline{\QQ}.$ We denote by $\Ell(R)$ the set of isomorphism classes of elliptic curves over $\overline{\QQ}$ with CM by $R.$ We recall from \cite[Proposition~1.2]{Sil} that $\Cl(R)$, the class group of $R,$ acts simply transitively on $\Ell(R)$ and the action is given by The action is well defined on the isomorphism classes because another representative $\fb$ of the class of $\fa$ in $\Cl(R)$ differs from $\fa$ by a scalar and then $\fa^{-1}\Lambda$ and $\fb^{-1}\Lambda$ are homothetic lattices.
+According to \cite[Proposition~2.1]{Sil} all CM elliptic curves over $\CC$ admit a model over $\overline{\QQ}.$ We denote by $\Ell(R)$ the set of isomorphism classes of elliptic curves over $\overline{\QQ}$ with CM by $R.$ We recall from \cite[Proposition~1.2]{Sil} that $\Cl(R)$, the class group of $R,$ acts simply transitively on $\Ell(R)$ and the action is given by where $\fa$ is a fractional ideal of $R.$ The action is well defined on the isomorphism classes because another representative $\fb$ of the class of $\fa$ in $\Cl(R)$ differs from $\fa$ by a scalar and then $\fa^{-1}\Lambda$ and $\fb^{-1}\Lambda$ are homothetic lattices.